Regarding texturgie

 My Approach

-Which human sensitivity (body made of organic tissues/ analog operation/ mind) in a digital world?
+What human sensitivity (with a body made of organic tissues and analog functioning) in a digital world?

 2ème épisode de Fashion Green Talk : la sociologie du textile, avec Christine Browaeys, avril 2024